-8As discussed in Appendix B, I assume people do not expect to receive Medicaid in retirement or while working.
-I therefore do not consider the complicated incentives between saving and means-tested programs (Hubbard, Skinner and Zeldes, 1995).
+&lt;sup>8 As discussed in online Appendix B, I assume people do not expect to receive Medicaid in retirement or while working.
+I therefore do not consider the complicated incentives between saving and means-tested programs (Hubbard, Skinner, and Zeldes 1995).

-$^{^{9}}$ After solving the model, the policy function is used to simulate HSA asset accumulation and decumulation, and to calculate the MPC from the HSA across the life-cycle.
-The MPC is calculated as the change in withdrawals for a small change in the state variable, HSA assets.
+&lt;sup>9 After solving the model, the policy function is used to simulate HSA asset accumulation and decumulation and to calculate the MPC from the HSA across the life cycle.
+The MPC is calculated as the change in withdrawals for a small change in the state-variable HSA assets.